For Au Pairs

 AU PAIRS POCKET MONEY

 There are no specific regulations regarding au pairs pocket money in Australia.
 However, However, CAPA’s recommendation is 200-250 AUD for 25 hours/week.
-More information about taxes can be found here

 BOARD AND ACCOMMODATION